Your sales team lives in Outlook, not NetSuite

 The records you can attach to matter.
 We recommend configuring CloudExtend to allow attachment to customers, contacts, opportunities, sales orders, cases, and projects at minimum.
 Some teams also enable vendors (for procurement conversations), estimates, and purchase orders.

 What about sensitivity?
 Not every email should be logged to NetSuite.
 Personal messages, internal gossip, HR-related conversations — these don't belong in your CRM.
-CloudExtend is opt-in, meaning users choose which emails to attach.
-This is a feature, not a bug.
-Automatic logging of every email creates noise and potential privacy issues.
-Selective logging keeps the data meaningful.
+CloudExtend gives you control — users can selectively attach emails, or use Autopilot to automate thread-based logging for conversations they've already decided to track.
+Either way, you choose what gets logged.
+Indiscriminate logging of every email creates noise and potential privacy issues.

 NetSuite for Outlook — Oracle's official add-in